Andrea Haqq, MD, MHS, FRCP(C), FAAP

 About

-Andrea Haqq is a Pediatric Endocrinologist at the Stollery Children’s Hospital, Professor of Pediatrics and Adjunct Professor of Agricultural, Food and Nutritional Sciences at the University of Alberta.
-Dr. Haqq completed her MD at the University of Calgary and pediatric residencies at BC Children’s Hospital and the Children’s Hospital of Eastern Ontario.
-Following a pediatric endocrinology fellowship at Oregon Health and Science University, Dr. Haqq held a clinical and academic position at Duke University.
-She re-located to Edmonton in July 2009.
-Dr Haqq has a strong clinical and research interest in hormonal regulation of food intake, particularly in childhood obesity and Prader-Willi Syndrome (PWS).Research
+Andrea Haqq is a clinician-scientist and Pediatric Endocrinologist at the Stollery Children’s Hospital.
+She is a Professor in the Department of Pediatrics and an Adjunct Professor in the Department of Agricultural, Food and Nutritional Sciences at the University of Alberta.
+Dr. Haqq earned her MD from the University of Calgary and completed pediatric residencies at BC Children’s Hospital and the Children’s Hospital of Eastern Ontario.
+She then completed a pediatric endocrinology fellowship at Oregon Health & Science University, followed by a clinical and academic appointment at Duke University.
+In July 2009, Dr. Haqq relocated to Edmonton, where she continues her clinical and research work.